VENKATDHARSHINI24/coconut-sorting/README.md

 # 🥥 Automated Coconut Sorting System

-An **AI-powered Coconut Sorting System** that automates coconut grading in two stages:
+An **ML-powered Coconut Sorting System** that automates coconut grading in two stages:

 1. **CNN-based Crack Detection** → Detects if a coconut is **Cracked ❌** or **Healthy ✅**
 2. **Random Forest Classification** → For Healthy coconuts, predicts **Low / Medium / High** maturity & weight classes